Jbleezy/BO1-Reimagined/README.md

 * Fix freeze on map load on Ascension
 * Fix player names getting changed to "Unknown Soldier" on scoreboard and chat after fast_restart if name is too short
 * Make it so perks that are not engine based only use 1 bit
+* Make it so players can look up and down 90 degrees (currently at 85)

 ## SPECIAL THANKS
 * **_WARDOG_** - co-developer